racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK4.md

   <img src="./assets/logbook_4/runcatall.png"/>
 </p>

-However, by analyzing the source code, we can observe that the program concatenates `/bin/cat` with the provided input string (ideally a file or path).
+However, by analyzing the source code, we can observe that the program concatenates `/bin/cat` with the provided input string (ideally a file or path), without perform any validation on the command-line argument.
 But since we are running the system call, this allows an attacker to inject additional commands using `&&` or `;`, followed by additional commands.

 ```c
 v[0] = "/bin/cat"; v[1] = argv[1]; v[2] = NULL;